 Students briefly evacuate from high school after reported gas leak; officials give all-clear

-ST. GEORGE - Students at St. Michael's were briefly evacuated after a reported gas leak at a construction site on campus.
+ST. GEORGE - Students at St. Michael the Archangel High School were briefly evacuated after a reported gas leak at a construction site on campus.

 The St. George Fire Department said the campus was already self-evacuated when they were called to campus on reports of a gas leak at a nearby construction site.